manikantannaren/mynetbeans/NB-Create-Archive/README.md

 #About Netbeans Plugin Create Archive
 -------------------------------------

-The plugin [Old name: Export As Archive](http://plugins.netbeans.org/plugin/10235/?show=true) is re-written using the ActionListener and @Action annotations of Netbeans.
+The plugin replaces the earlier plugin named as *Export As Archive*.
+It is re-written using the ActionListener and @Action annotations of Netbeans.

 The changes with the previous version include
 * @Messages used extensively